 Facts and Tips About Sun Safety

 Sun Safety – Ahhh, the sun.
-There is nothing quite like the feelings you get from it, is there?
+There is nothing quite like the feeling you get from it, is there?
 A cold winter day can be bearable if the sun is shining bright.
 A down in the dumps feeling can be boosted by a few minutes in the sun.
 We people get depressed when the sun isn’t shining brightly in the sky.
 The sun is amazing, isn’t it?

 We aim here is to give you the facts about sun safety because even though it is a beautiful orb of light that lifts our spirits and makes us happy, it can also be damaging.
-It can burn our skin, cause aging signs, sun spots and even cancer.
+It can burn our skin, cause aging signs, sun spots, and even cancer.
 We want you to enjoy the sun, yet we want you to do it safely.